The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Discussion

 \section{Discussion}

-According to current scientific understanding, dark matter and dark energy make up about 95\% of the total energy density of the observable universe today.
-The dark fluid theory suggests that a single substance may explain both dark matter and dark energy.
+According to current scientific understanding, dark matter and dark energy make up about 95\% of the total energy density of the observable Universe today.
+The dark fluid theory suggests that a single substance may explain dark matter and dark energy.
 The behaviour of the hypothetical dark fluid is believed to resemble that of cold dark matter on galactic scales while exhibiting similar characteristics to dark energy at larger scales~\cite{ref-Farnes}.
-Predictions can be obtained from our Sedov--von Neumann--Taylor blast wave-inspired nonrelativistic dark fluid model on galactic and cosmological scales.
-A useful feature of this model is that the initial value problem of the reduced ordinary differential equation system is easier to handle than the boundary and initial condition problem of the original partial differential equations.
-To provide a reliable practical basis for our dark fluid model, we have tested the theoretical results on astrophysical scales in order to demonstrate the similar nature of the solutions on the cosmological scale.
+Predictions can be obtained from our Sedov\,–\,von Neumann\,--\,Taylor blast wave-inspired non-relativistic dark fluid model on galactic and cosmological scales.
+A useful feature of the model is that the initial value problem of the reduced ordinary differential equation system is easier to handle than the boundary- and the initial condition problem of the original partial differential equations.
+To provide a reliable practical basis for our dark-fluid model, we test the theoretical results on astrophysical scales, presenting the similar nature of the solution on the cosmological scale.

-Our solution was developed based on cosmological observations, using the Hubble law to scale the expansion of the universe.
-Our model includes various scaling mechanisms through the use of a Sedov-type self-similar \emph{ansatz}, which allows for describing different time decay scenarios~\cite{ref-Hubble}.
-In the case of a non-rotating system, we can conclude that the radial velocity profile of the solution provides Hubble-like expansion, while the non-rotating model provides inflation-like behavior $u(r,t) > 1$ on a long-range timescale, which cannot be physical (causal).
-We have seen that the high initial velocity of the dark fluid relaxes to a small, constant, and non-relativistic value on long timescales ($t > 6$ billion years).
-Another interesting feature of the model is that the gravitation potential is a negative polynomial in time, which is consistent with the distribution of the density of the dark fluid.
+The solution was developed based on cosmological observations, using the Hubble law to scale the expansion of the Universe.
+Our model includes various scaling mechanisms through the use of a Sedov-type self-similar \emph{ansatz}, which allows for describing different time decay scenarios \cite{ref-Hubble}.
+In the case of the non-rotating system, we can conclude that the radial velocity profile of the solution provides Hubble-like expansion.
+However, the non-rotating model provides inflation-like behavior, $u(r,t) > 1$, on a long-range timescale, which cannot be physical (causal).
+We have also seen that the high initial velocity of the dark fluid will relax to a small, constant non-relativistic value at the long timescale ($t > 6$ billion years).
+Also, an interesting feature of the model is that the gravitation potential is a negative polynomial in time, which is consistent with the distribution of the density of the dark fluid.